-Martha E. Stortz is the Bernhardhard M. Christensen Professor of Religion and Vocation, a position she has held since 2010.
-Prior to coming to Augsburg College, she had been professor of historical theology and ethics at Pacific Lutheran Theological Seminary/The Graduate Union in Berkeley, California for almost thirty years.
+Martha E. Stortz is the Bernhard M. Christensen Professor of Religion and Vocation, a position she has held since 2010.
+Prior to coming to Augsburg University, she had been a professor of historical theology and ethics at Pacific Lutheran Theological Seminary/The Graduate Union in Berkeley, California for almost thirty years.
 She holds a BA from Carleton College in English, an MA and PhD from the University of Chicago Divinity School.
 She is the author of several books, including A World According to God(2004) and Blessed to Follow (2008).
 Born in Baltimore, Maryland, Marty enjoys hiking, swimming, and the light in Minnesota.